How To Add Charts And Graphs To WordPress

 The screenshot below shows how to format your data as required …

-If you are not sure how to format your CSV file, simply study the sample spreadsheet supplied with the plugin.
+If you are not sure how to format your data CSV, simply use the sample file supplied with the plugin.

 Upload CSV File From Computer